bepetersn/interview_q/README.md

 ## Contributing

 - Review the backend and API documentation in the `docs/` directory.
-- See the Playwright and Django tests in `apps/core/tests` for usage examples.
+- See the tests in `apps/core/tests` for usage examples.
 - For admin or data model changes, check the `apps/core` and `apps/q_admin` directories.

 ---